asteriogonzalez/resume/README.md

 The integration with existing code must be seamless, hiding all the details to the user.
 Actually there is only 3 code lines you should insert in your existing code.

-1. instantiate a checkpoint, usually at the begining of the function of code.
+1. instantiate a checkpoint, usually at the beginning of the function of code.
-2. select the restoration point in case of re-run
+2. select the restoration point in case of re-run.
 3. decide when save the internal state within loop calculations.

 ## Show me an example